-11. Maintain a Valid License
+11. Maintain a Valid Current and Active License

 At all times while on probation, Respondent shall maintain a current and active license with the Board, including any period during which suspension or probation is tolled.
 If Respondent's license, by operation of law or otherwise, expires, upon renewal, Respondent's license shall be subject to any and all terms of this probation not previously satisfied.
+Maintain a current and active license shall not be tolled.